Reassessing feature-based Android malware detection in a contemporary context: Reimplementation and extension of hybrid modelling approaches

 Hybrid analysis in theory uses the best of both worlds, static and dynamic features.
 As with dynamic analysis, hybrid studies are not as common as static analysis.
 In this section, we report and compare models that use hybrid features by reimplementing and extending past studies.
 As hybrid analysis uses dynamic features, in this section we use the slightly reduced dataset introduced in section \ref{sec:dynamic}, which consists of 53,960 benign and 53,202 malware.

-We begin by reimplementing a study by Kandukuru and Sharma \cite{Kandukuru2017} that combined dynamic network traffic features with static permission features.
+We begin by reimplementing a study by \textbf{Kandukuru and Sharma \cite{Kandukuru2017}} that combined dynamic network traffic features with static permission features.
 The network traffic features included all seven of the TCP features listed in Section \ref{sec:network} and the authors used a malware dataset of 1,200 applications collected from 2010 to 2011 to train a decision tree model.
-In our reimplementation, we trained all four core ML models.
+In our reimplementation, we trained all four core ML models, using a dataset of feature vectors comprising 166 permissions and the seven TCP features.
 Table \ref{tab:hyb1} compares their performance with Kandukuru and Sharma's results.
 Since their performance is worse than models trained only on network features (see Tables \cref{tab:net1,tab:net2}), this suggests that there is no benefit to including information about static permissions.

-To further investigate the use of hybrid features, we reimplemented a study based around two frequently used groups of static and dynamic features, permissions and system calls \cite{Kapratwar2017}.
-Kapratwar et al.\ carried out experiments using these features both separately and in combination.
+To further investigate the use of hybrid features, we reimplemented a study based around two frequently used groups of static and dynamic features, permissions and system calls. \textbf{Kapratwar et al.\ \cite{Kapratwar2017}} carried out experiments using these features both separately and in combination.
 In the case of system calls, a frequency-based representation was used.
 For each experiment, the authors trained RF, decision trees, Naïve Bayes, logistic regression, kNN and SVM.
 However, as with most past hybrid works, Kapratwar et al.\ used a small dataset of just 103 malware and 97 benign applications.
 Therefore, a reimplementation of this approach using a larger contemporary dataset is essential to understand the effect of combining two of the most prevalent features in Android malware detection.
+The dataset used for this reimplementation included 166 permissions and 599 system calls.

 The results of our reimplementation are shown in Table \ref{tab:hyb2a}, though note that we do not report the results of the original study in this case, since only AUC scores were provided.
 The performance of our models is comparable to the performance of models discussed earlier that used system calls or permissions separately, so again there does not appear to be any benefit to using a hybrid approach.
 We also used feature selection to select the most relevant features; mutual information was most useful for this, and Table \ref{tab:hyb2} summarises the performance of the best models trained on the feature sets reduced according to mutual information.
 This suggests that there is a only a small benefit to doing this.
 However, as Fig. \ref{fig:hyb1} shows, the number of features can be reduced by about a third without degrading performance.
 A Kruskal-Wallis test between the models in Table \ref{tab:hyb2} showed that there was a statistically significant difference in accuracy (H = 25.62, p $<$ 0.05), and post hoc Dunn’s tests showed that the best performing ML model was RF.